jenny07007/fullstackopen2020/part8/README.md

     - Implement a possibility to set authors birth year.
   - Authors birth year advanced
     - Change the birth year form so that a birth year can be set only for an existing author.
 Use select-tag, react-select library or some other mechanism.

+#

+- 8.13 - 8.16
+  - change the library application saving the data to a database
+  - complete the program and make all queries and mutations work
+  - complete the program and handle validation errors
+  - add user management to the app